asatishchandra/BusScheduler/README.md

   Visual Studio
   NodeJS

-Project Target Framwork: The BusScheduleWebApp solution has 4 projects.
+Project Target Framework: The BusScheduleWebApp solution has 4 projects.
 All the projects are developed targetting the .NET Core 3.0 framework.

 Local environement setup: